 With a broad, strong blade and a fine 15° cutting edge, this knife is crafted with precision forged construction for outstanding stability and highly accurate cutting.

 Zwilling J.A.
-Henckels Twin Pro S 8-inch High Carbon Stainless-Steel Chef’s Knife available from Amazon
+Henckels Twin Pro S 8-inch High Carbon Stainless-Steel Chef’s Knife available from Amazon or direct from Zwilling

 The tang extends the length of the ergonomic Novodur handle, a tough and durable resin, which is fully bonded to the tang and triple riveted for outstanding balance, strength and comfort.